 It also remains unclear why the women’s infidelity is so scandalous, but the men’s is not.
 As the program booklet points out: “This problem, which is not dealt with in the original, must be addressed anew by every staging of the opera.”

 As it happened, the opera production I saw in Freiberg was quite similar to one I had seen in Detmold just three weeks before.
 In both productions, the action took place in a television studio during the filming of a reality show, with supernumeraries (extra players) running around with cameras and sound booms, and with the story continuing during the breaks when the cameras were turned off.
 Both of these were new productions from the same year, 2018, so I don’t think either of them was copying the other.

 The one I saw first was Kay Link’s staging of Flotow’s Martha in Detmold, and the second was Judica Semler’s production of Così fan tutte in Freiberg (though actually Semler’s premiere was seven months earlier than Link’s).

 I found both of these stagings funny and effective, and I thought they both fit their stories quite nicely.
 Così fan tutte was perhaps an even better fit than Martha, because it took hardly any tweaking to turn Don Alfonso into the bossy and manipulative host of a TV reality show, and not much tweaking to turn the disgruntled maid Despina into a disgruntled script girl.

-Freiberg was my sixty-sixth German opera house, out of the sixty-six I have been to so far.
+Freiberg was my sixty-sixth German opera house, out of the sixty-nine I have been to so far.